AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 ```
 Notice the Capabilities register [60].
 It shows that MSI-X functionality is disabled.

-Next, compile the ATG device driver and test program.
+Next, compile the F1 interrupt driver and test program.
 ```
-$ make                     # compiles the device driver
+$ make                     # compiles the kernel module
 $ make -f f1_test.mk       # compiles the test program
 ```
 Now we are ready to install the device driver.
 Type the following command: